fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-01.md

 Your challenge is to set up and master GitHub Copilot in VS Code, then enhance it with MCP servers to accelerate your AI application development workflow.

 ### Task 1: Install and Configure GitHub Copilot

-Install and authenticate GitHub Copilot and Copilot Chat in VS Code, then verify inline suggestions.
+Install the GitHub Copilot and Copilot Chat extensions in Visual Studio Code, sign in to authenticate your account, and confirm the installation by generating an inline code suggestion.

 ### Task 2: Explore Copilot Interaction Modes

-Demonstrate Copilot Inline, Chat, Edit, and Agent modes to complete a small coding task like create a method in a programming language of your preference to add two numbers
+Demonstrate Copilot's different modes by completing a simple coding task: create a method to add two numbers in your preferred programming language.
+Try the following in each mode:

+#### Inline Suggestions
+- Start typing a function definition (e.g., `decimal AddNumbers(string a, string b)`) and observe Copilot's inline suggestion to complete the function.

+#### Chat Mode (Ask)
+- Open Copilot Chat and ask:
+  *"Can you show me how to write a function in C# that adds two numbers?"*

+#### Edit Mode
+- Write a basic function with a placeholder body, select it, and prompt:
+  *"Implement this function to return the sum of the two arguments."*

+#### Agent Mode
+- In Copilot Chat, use an agent command such as:
+  *"@workspace Create a function in JavaScript that adds two numbers and write a test for it."*

+Try these examples in your editor to see how Copilot assists you differently in each mode.

 ### Task 3: Configure MCP Servers

 Integrate an MCP server or tool with Microsoft Docs and Playwright; demonstrate it by retrieving docs content or running a Playwright action via chat.

+#### How to Use MCP Servers in Visual Studio Code

+For detailed instructions on enhancing GitHub Copilot with MCP servers in Visual Studio Code, refer to the official documentation: [Customize Copilot with MCP Servers in VS Code](https://code.visualstudio.com/docs/copilot/customization/mcp-servers).

 #### MS Docs